-- The programme draws on a variety of assessment methods, involving both group and individual approaches, including Written assignments (business report and essay-style), case study analysis, presentations, simulations, reflections and traditional examinations.
+The programme draws on a variety of assessment methods, involving both group and individual approaches, including written assignments (business report and essay-style), case study analysis, presentations, online presentations, simulations, self-reflection and self-assessment pieces.
 The programme will cumulate in the assessment of the dissertation or consultancy project.

 Normally a 2.1 Honours degree or equivalent qualification acceptable to the University in any discipline.

 Applicants with a 2.2 Honours degree or equivalent qualification acceptable to the University and sufficient relevant experience will be considered on a case-by-case basis.

 A formal interview, the submission of written work or exam may form a part of this procedure.